Punktum-dk/epp-service-specification/README.md

 - 4.0 2021-01-27
   - Introduction of support for registrar/registrant administration
+  - The procedures for renewal and application/creation are not being changed, in regard to use and protocol.
+The business policies in relation to these operations, do however change, since the billing operation changes
   - Introduction of support for [delete domain command](#delete-domain)
   - Introduction of support for [restore domain command](#restore-domain)
   - Introduction of support for [balance command](#balance-and-prepaid-account)
   - Removed XSD Version History, referencing original source in [EPP XSD repository][XSD files]
   - Addition of disclaimer
   - Added information on setting/unsetting AuthInfo token for adding and removing name servers for a domain name
-  - Added documentation on the extension to [info domain](#info-domain) with information on the AuthInfo expiration date using the `dkhm::authInfoExDate` extension and introduced in XSD version 3.1
+  - Added documentation on the extension to [info domain](#info-domain) with information on the `AuthInfo` expiration date using the `dkhm::authInfoExDate` extension

 - 3.9 2020-10-19
   - Added some details on sessions in the section on [login](#login)